 So, what winter PPE is required?

-Multiple layers are recommended over a single thick garment.
+Recommend multiple layers over a single thick garment.
 Moisture dramatically decreases insulation, so the inner layer should ‘wick’ away sweat.
 Finally, the outer shell depends on whether it’s raining or windy.

-Whether employees drive to work or driving is their job’s main component, it is important to remain vigilant in wintery conditions.
+Whether employees drive to work or driving is their job’s main component, they must remain vigilant in wintery conditions.

 "If car journeys cannot be avoided, they should be planned carefully and motorists (and vehicles) prepared for all eventualities," advises Andrew.

-If it is unsafe to drive, employers must not let employees take the risk.
+If driving is unsafe, do not let employers take the risk.
 In a good workplace safety culture, employees understand winter safety as everyone's responsibility.

-If the weather allows travel, employees are encouraged to plan journeys, for instance, bypassing rural and potentially untreated roads, factoring in extra time, missing peak times, and avoiding steep hills.
+If the weather allows travel, encourage employees to plan journeys, for instance, bypassing rural and potentially untreated roads, factoring in extra time, missing peak times, and avoiding steep hills.

 Prep vehicles before travel.
 The Royal Association for the Prevention of Accidents advises to check: